 Such wisdom has been the goal of all the great spiritual traditions.
 They have each in their own way been trying to help us move beyond our material attachments; to find within ourselves the peace of mind that we eternally seek, and to nourish the wisdom we each carry in our hearts so that it may shine out through our words and deeds.

 A New Apollo Project

-Even though many of us may already be striving to release ourselves from our material attachments and find the peace within, it is also clear that current approaches to this task either take a very long time, or may not work at all.
+Even though many of us may already be striving to release ourselves from our material attachments and find peace within, it is also clear that current approaches to this task either take a very long time or may not work at all.

 Perhaps we need the psychological equivalent of the Apollo Project.
 John Kennedy set the challenge of getting to the moon in ten years.
 The resources were there, the knowledge was being gained, the technology had to be developed.
 Dedication to the mission brought fruition, and nine years later the first human being was standing on the moon.

 The new frontier we now urgently need to master is not outer space but inner space.
 Again the resources are there – just consider the trillion dollars spent each year defending ourselves against each other’s greed and jealousy.
 The knowledge is being gained.
 Seeds of it are to be found in the great spiritual teachings, in many philosophies, in various psychotherapies, and in the emerging fields of humanistic and transpersonal psychology.
 What is needed is a dedicated research and development effort to explore how we can most easily release our minds from this materialist mindset and move into a more mature mode of functioning.

 Nor do I think the task is that difficult.
 The only reason that most of us are still caught in the old mode of consciousness is that we have been so caught up in our materialistic conditioning we have not applied ourselves to the task.
 If we did we could probably achieve our goal very rapidly.
 By the turn of the millennium, we could see our society shifting from its current egocentric mode of consciousness to a more mature and sustainable mode.